luisfim/rp2040-hid/README.md

 5. Search for **RP2040** and install the package by Earle F. Philhower.
 6. Select your RP2040 board from **Tools → Board**.
 7. Connect the board and upload the code.
+8. You can edit the delay on the "delay(3000);", currently set to 3 seconds (that worked on slower computers that took sometime to even open notepad), to anytime you want.
+9. You can edit the "Keyboard.println("notepad");" to open any program.
+10. You can edit the "Keyboard.println("You were hacked, lol");" to type anything you wwish.

 ### Boot Mode
 If the board is not detected by the Arduino IDE: